CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ### [§ 222.
 Usage of Trade](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-222-usage-of-trade-1)

+>_**This Usage of Trade is a subjective human component (custom or tradition), but relates to behavior codification to a certain extent, as such it may constructively encode relevance to human-AAS interaction in AAS context under AALE process.**_

 ### [§ 223.
 Course of Dealing](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-223-course-of-dealing-1)

+>_**This Course of Dealing is a subjective human component (custom or tradition), but relates to behavior codification to a certain extent, as such it may constructively encode relevance to human-AAS interaction in AAS context under AALE process.**_

+### Arbitrarily Defined Section 9-D- Conditions:
+### § 224, § 225, § 226, § 227, § 228, § 229.

+>Need to review relevance of the legal codification of concept and _**sub-process of Conditions as it is defined and operates in human-AAS interaction, in AAS context under AALE process,**_ also introducing _**two new concepts: obligor vs obligee.**_  This links back to previously reviewed human cognition concepts and _**sub-processes implying the legal codification of a variety of (human) usages: performance, duty, occurence, excuse, breach, event, doubt and its resolution, risk and its assumption, forfeiture and excuse for its avoidance, reasonableness, satisfaction.**_

 ### [§ 224.
 Condition Defined](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-224-condition-defined-1)

+>Under this definition of _**Condition, in an AAS context under AALE process, the event (non-)occurence should be recorded and the status of occurence of the event should be assessed.
+There could be issues of human-AAS interaction and cognition.**_

 ### [§ 225.
 Effects of the Non-Occurrence of a Condition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-225-effects-of-the-non-occurrence-of-a-condition-1)

 ### [§ 226.
 How an Event May Be Made a Condition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-226-how-an-event-may-be-made-a-condition-1)

 ### [§ 227.
 Standards of Preference with Regard to Conditions](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-227-standards-of-preference-with-regard-to-conditions-1)

+>As noted in above comment for Section 9-D, _**this article § 227 is particularly loaded for assessment of relevance of human concepts and sub-process in AAS context under AALE process.**_

 ### [§ 228.
 Satisfaction of the Obligor as a Condition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-228-satisfaction-of-the-obligor-as-a-condition-1)